May, 2014 - Overview for the Month

 As Spring blossoms forth and we are surrounded by new life, we spend this month full of the joy of our Easter celebration and in anticipation of the coming of the Holy Spirit, our Consoler and Advocate.

-The feast of St. Philip Neri (May 26) is superseded by the Sunday liturgy.
-The Solemnity of the Ascension (May 9) is celebrated on May 12 (Sunday) in most dioceses in the United States.
+The feasts of St. John I (May 18) and St. Bede, St. Gregory VII and St. Mary Magdalene de Pazzi (May 25), are superseded by the Sunday liturgy.
+The Solemnity of the Ascension (May 29) is celebrated on June 1 (Sunday) in most dioceses in the United States.

 A Time of Grace